Security at Mumbai railway stations compromised

-With one-third of the RPF and GRP personnel posted to different parts of the country to offer their services for the general elections, those left to man the railway premises are struggling to keep them safe and crime-free
+With one-third of the RPF and GRP personnel posted to different parts of the country to offer services for the general elections, those left are struggling to keep railway stations safe and crime-free

 Officials who shoulder the daunting task of keeping the city’s Central and Western Railway networks secure and crime-free are spread thin these days, thanks to the elections.